Story of Jacob and Esau - Esau Sells His Birthright to Jacob

 We may feel full and satisfied with the “now” decision and may even feel as if we have conquered, seeing ourselves as powerful by taking immediate action.

-But sometimes acting in haste has consequences such as Esau’s – even if not on as great of a scale as these Bible verses proclaim.
+Sometimes, acting in haste has consequences such as Esau’s – even if they are not as severe.

 My Habit

-I dealt with this experience when I decided to quit smoking years ago.
+I dealt with this experience when I decided to quit the nasty habit of smoking years ago.

 I found that the urge for a cigarette only lasted about three minutes.
 So, I felt that if I could reject the temptation for that period I would be okay until the next urge – with each lasting a little less in time.